 The French administration and bureaucracy system can be intimidating but Sojoourn is here to help you navigate through successfully.
 We empower expats to succeed in their integration in France through networking events, thematic workshops, French courses and a vibrant and welcoming community.

 Become a member in Sojoourn Club to enjoy all the benefits and special discounts.

 When you are living or working in France for more than 3 months, you are eligible for the French national health coverage.
 The Carte Vitale is an actual physical green coloured card with your photo, full name, French social security number and a chip.
 You use this card to identify yourself at every health-related occasion.
 For example, going to your general doctor’s office, buying new glasses, picking up medicine from a pharmacy or even your annual dentist check-up or blood test in a laboratory.

 Your French social security number (numéro de sécurité sociale) is created automatically when you apply for the health insurance and then you get a Carte Vitale.
 They belong together.

-After you filled out every necessary information about your situation, you have to print it and send it by post with all supporting documents attached with it to your local CPAM Office (Caisse Primaire d’Assurances Maladie is the local department level of the national health insurance administration).
-If you live in Lyon for example you have 3 choices (3rd, 7th, 9th district) or several others outside Lyon.
-Choose your local CPAM Office from here: https://www.ameli.fr/rhone/assure/adresses-et-contact/points-accueil.
+You need to fill out an application form called "Demande d’ouverture des droits à l’assurance maladie” with every necessary information about your situation and send it by post with all supporting documents attached to it to your regional CPAM Office's post box (Caisse Primaire d’Assurances Maladie is the local department level of the national health insurance administration).

 A/ Your personal information (Identification du demandeur)